Tutul Hossain Badsha

-Tutul Hossain Badsha (টুটুল হোসেন বাদশা; 12 August 1999) is a Bangladeshi professional footballer who plays as a centre-back for Bangladesh Football League club Brothers Union and the Bangladesh national team.
+Tutul Hossain Badsha (12 August 1999) is a Bangladeshi professional footballer who plays as a centre-back for Bangladesh Football League club Brothers Union and the Bangladesh national team.

 Club statistics

 Early career & European trial

 Badsha joined Dhanmondi giants Abahani Limited Dhaka in 2012, at the age of 13.
 While still training with the Abahani youth team, Badsha participated in the 2012 Pioneer League with Khilgaon FA and went onto win the league title while making only a couple of appearances for the club.
 The following year, he returned to Abahani and participated in the BFF U-18 Football Tournament, before making his senior team breakthrough.

 On 21 July 2014, a 17 year old Badsha got the opportunity to trial for Belgian First Division A club Anderlecht, however, his European trial did not come to fruition due to passport issues.
 Although Badsha had only made a single league appearance before the offer, Bangladesh national team's head coach at the time Lodewijk de Kruif and assistant coach Rene Koster initially made the arrangements possible after Badsha caught the attention of the Dutch coaches during the 2014 AFC U-19 Championship qualifiers.